 Bruncin Ltd participates as a partner in various EU and USA funded research projects and field campaigns, providing a wide variety of solutions and support in hardware, communications and software.

 Helen has wide-ranging experience in non-profit and public services sectors including health, arts, culture, and climate change communications.

 As well as attending the World Economic Forum at Davos three times with Arctic Basecamp a career highlight was shipping a Greenlandic iceberg to the heart of COP 26 in Glasgow.

 Woodwell Climate Research Center

-Dr. Jennifer Francis is Acting Deputy Director at Woodwell Climate Research Center.
+Dr. Jennifer Francis is a Senior Scientist at Woodwell Climate Research Center.
 She has studied the Arctic climate system and how rapid Arctic change is affecting areas beyond the Arctic, particularly extreme weather in the northern hemisphere.
 She is regularly interviewed for radio and TV news programs, and is often quoted in major media outlets.

 Professor Alun Hubbard

 Geologic Survey of Denmark and Greenland (GEUS)